sanjay-saxena/subrogation-network/README.md

 Welcome to the Hyperledger Composer Angular2 skeleton app generator ?
 Do you want to connect to a running Business Network?
 Yes ?
 What is the name of the application you wish to generate?: angular-app ?
-Description of the application: Skeleton Hyperledger Composer Angular2 project ?
+Description of the application: Skeleton Hyperledger Composer Angular project ?
 Author name: xxxx xxxxx
 ?
 Author email: foo@example.com
 ?
-What is the Business Network Identifier?: subrogation-network ?
-What is the Connection Profile to use? hlfv1
+License: Apache-2.0
 ?
-Enrollment id: admin
+Name of the Business Network card: admin@subrogation-network ?
+Do you want to generate a new REST API or connect to an existing REST API?
+Generate a new REST API ?
+REST server port: 3000
 ?
-Enrollment Secret: adminpw
-Configuring: angular-app
-About to start creating files
-About to connect to a running business network Connected to: subrogation-network
+Should namespaces be used in the generated REST API?
+Never use namespaces

+Created application!
+Completed generation process

 ....
 ```